Musiik-fn/650-DRAGON-SLAYERS/REPORT/650Report.md

 | GENDER    | 1.4287106646326184        | 0.23197497397598826    | 1                  |
 | ADMISSION_TYPE | 8.743278584659594       | 0.012630518475803666    | 2                  |

-The chi-squared analysis reveals that ethnicity and admission type are is significantly associated with 30-day mortality in sepsis patients, while gender is not.
+The chi-squared analysis reveals that ethnicity and admission type are significantly associated with 30-day mortality in sepsis patients, while gender is not.

 ### Predictive Models
 The data was standardized using `StandardScaler()`.
 The coefficient/feature importance values for each model are saved in the `Data` folder.
-The code related to model development can be found in the file `650Models.ipynb`.
-This notebook utilizes many custom functions defined in the library file `dragonFunctions.py`.
+The code related to model development can be found in the file [650Models.ipynb](https://github.com/Musiik-fn/650-DRAGON-SLAYERS/blob/main/FILES/Code/650Models.ipynb).
+This notebook utilizes many custom functions defined in the library file [dragonFunctions.py](https://github.com/Musiik-fn/650-DRAGON-SLAYERS/blob/main/FILES/Code/dragonFunctions.py).

 #### Logistic Regression